-20. This Information Note assumes that the value proposition provided by the life insurance industry is appropriate and fair to the Fund Members concerned.
+20. This Technical Paper assumes that the value proposition provided by the life insurance industry is appropriate and fair to the Fund Members concerned.
 If this is not the case then it is likely that premiums set at any level will inappropriately erode the retirement income of beneficiaries and in the extreme the trustee may withdraw the insured benefits or provide only the minimum required under Superannuation Guarantee legislation.

-5 November 2019
+&lt;sup>5 November 2019